-If you are unsure of the difference between dry needling vs acupuncture, you need to read this!
+If you are unsure of the difference between acupuncture versus dry needling, you need to read this!

-Acupuncture is a modality that has been practised for thousands of years in Chinese medicine to improve energy flow or ‘chi’ through the body.
+Acupuncture is a modality that has been practiced for thousands of years in Chinese medicine to improve energy flow or ‘chi’ through the body.

 Both dry needling and acupuncture use very fine needles to elicit a change or reaction within the body.

-However, today we will explore the difference between the two techniques and how dry needling works better for reducing soft tissue pain vs acupuncture.
+However, today we will explore the difference between the two techniques and how dry needling works better for reducing soft tissue pain against acupuncture.

 So what is the main difference?